jkeefe/workshops/module-build-a-chatbot/README.md

 me anything!
 ```
 - Try it in the demo phone!
-- Note that if you can't see the demo phone, you may need to close the "helper" box that pops up in the lower right corner first.
+- Note that if you can't see the demo phone, you may need to scroll down.

 ## Simple Question and Answer